This Chicken and Leek Risotto is a delicious variation of the Italian classic and a perfect recipe for leftover chicken or rotisserie chicken.

 - 1/2 teaspoon dried thyme

-- 2 cups chopped chicken (leftover or rotisserie chicken)
+- 2 cups chopped chicken (leftover or rotisserie chicken is perfect, anything cooked)

 - 1 cup freshly grated Parmesan cheese